 You want to try and find an idea for something that you can do right now that will actually bring you a sense of comfort and safety.

-When you are able to sit with the fear, with an open heart and a willingness to understand what this part of you needs – healing happens.
+When you are able to sit with the fear and journal with it, with an open heart and a willingness to understand what this part of you needs – healing happens.

 And when you make this a regular practice – miracles happen.